avlakin/Open3D/docs/contribute.rst

 Contributing to Open3D
 ##########################

-The Open3D project was started by `Qianyi Zhou <http://qianyi.info>`_ and `Jaesik Park <http://jaesik.info>`_.
-The project is developed and maintained by a community effort.
+Although the Open3D project was started by `Qianyi Zhou` and `Jaesik Park`, it is now developed and maintained by `Hamdi Sahloul` and any future contributor is highly welcomed.
 To contribute to the project, you need to

 * Know how to use Open3D;
 * Know basic development rules such as coding style, issues, and pull requests;